-The Trustees are responsible for the investment of any Additional Voluntary Contributions paid by members or other additional assets.
+Under the terms of the Trust Deed, the Trustees are responsible for the investment of any Additional Voluntary Contributions paid by members.
 The Trustees review the investment performance of the chosen providers as appropriate and take advice as to the providers' continued suitability.